sorensen/backbone-redis/README.md

     });

 Thats it!
-The point of the module is to override
+The point of the module is to override Backbone.sync and provide a seamless interface to data persistance.

 ***